Run a Node

 - This mode enhances the user experience by allowing consensus layer to sync from a recent weak subjectivity checkpoint instead of from the genesis block.

-- This approach drastically reduces the initial sync time.
+- This approach drastically reduces the full sync time.

 - The source of the checkpoint data is crucial and should be chosen with care, as the node will inherently trust the third party providing the data.